Account Search Logout

 Segobax chuckles.
 “Now that is smart,”

-“And gutless,” Cassibelanus yells.
+“And gutless,” Cassibelanus cries.

 Segobax rolls his eyes.
 “Must we shout?”

-Cassibelanus starts.
-“Vanity?”
+Cassibelanus rails, “Vanity?”

 “If they truly provide half their number,” Cingetorix nods.
 “We can repel them,”